don-lin/Group22-YOLH/README.md

 <p>PyTorch >= 1.6.0  &#x2705;</p>

-How to run the project:
+### How to run the project?

 python main.py

 then enter: localhost:5000/map  to check the location convert function.

+### Introduction
-This repository provides data and code as follows.
+This repository provides data, document and code as follows.

 ```
     doc/                   # contains the documents